Manfrin92/jsfDemo/README.md

 # jsfDemo

-This is a repository to prove that I have succesfully followed the example given in PUCPR course about technologies used in web development.
+This is a repository to prove that I have successfully followed the example given in PUCPR course about technologies used in web development.